lll13579/CppDevTools/README.md

 A collection of tools which may helpful for certain C++ projects.
 See the source files for documentation.
 We are unable to provide any further assistance.

-To build load Src/all.sln in Microsoft Visual Studio and build all.
+To build load Src/all.sln in Microsoft Visual Studio.
+If MSV is more recent than 2017 then right click Solution and select Retarget Solution.
+Then build all.
 There are no prerequisites.

 # AssertHashMap
 A tool for creating a map from an assertion error identifier such as 0073-837881 to its location such as Util\Impl\String.cpp(52).